 Liquidation Rights.
 If NWLIC is dissolved or wound up, voluntarily or involuntarily, holders of NWLIC's Class A Stock are entitled to receive the par value of their shares.
-The holders of Class B Stock are then entitled to receive the par value of their shares, and thereafter the holders of the Class A Stock will share ratably in all assets of NWLIC available for distribution to the holders of the Class A Stock and the Class B Stock.
+The holders of Class B Stock are then entitled to receive the par value of their shares, and thereafter the holders of the Class A Stock will share ratably in all assets of NWLIC available for distribution to the holders of the Class B Stock.